 How can you serve consumers with integrity as you pursue profit?

-Business - Marketing is a Bachelor of Business Administration degree.
+Marketing is a Bachelor of Business Administration degree and it is CIMMO accredited.
 It is offered as an honours major and as a major.
-The Business - Marketing program is CIMMO accredited.

 Right from the start, the Redeemer School of Business equips you with strong analytical and decision-making skills, the ability to communicate clearly and succinctly, and a Biblically-based ethical framework.